joms-z/toxic_comments_classification/README.md

 The GloVe model used can be found from [here](https://nlp.stanford.edu/projects/glove/).
 The 100d model based on the Twitter data is used.

-Both the above files would be required to run this Jupyter notebook successfully.
+Both the above files would be required under the 'data' dir to run this Jupyter notebook successfully.

+Other dependencies:
+pandas
+numpy
+_pickle
+sklearn
+keras
+matplotlib